missionpinball/mpf-docs/docs/config/instructions/config_v6.md

 ## Specific changes you need to make

-If you want ot know what specific hacks MPF used prior to config version 6, see the "What were the hacks?" section below.
+If you want to know what specific hacks MPF used prior to config version 6, see the "What were the hacks?" section below.
 But if you just care about updating your YAML files, here's what you need to do: